 Be sure that your managers are keeping their teams informed of everything that is going on within the company and the steps that the company plans to take in the future.
 Employees should also be encouraged to seek out information when they don’t know the answer to a question.

 Team charters help to define what the purpose of your team is and create structure within the new team so everyone knows their expectations.
 Basically, a team charter acts as a roadmap for members to see where they are headed, how to get there, and what directions they will need to take.
 This is a great way to bring together two teams or a group of individuals who are new to working together.
 To start the process of a team charter, have everyone participate in a discussion that goes over the following: the team vision, values, objectives, roles, operations, communication, accountability, resources and support.

 Throughout the entire process, be sure to welcome questions.
 Employees should feel safe to ask questions and you should provide an honest answer.
 This will instill trust in your employees and help to create loyalty towards the company.

 While mergers and acquisition can seem to dampen employee morale and productivity, the above steps should help ensure your company handles it the best way possible.

 MG (Retired) Mike Diamond is CEO and founder of Diamond Strategy Group.
 Diamond Strategy Group is a leadership development and consulting company.
 We focus on improving the quality of leadership within organizations by utilizing the same methods Mike and his consultants have used in both military and civilian sectors.
 We invite you to stay connected!
-Visit us online at www.DiamondStrategyGroup.com and connect with Mike Diamond Strategy Group on LinkedIn, Facebook, Twitter, or e-mail us at firstname.lastname@example.org!
+Visit us online at www.DiamondStrategyGroup.com and connect with Mike at Diamond Strategy Group on LinkedIn, Facebook, Twitter, or e-mail us at firstname.lastname@example.org!